IBM/solsa/README.md

 4. Optionally install the Kafka Knative Event Source from https://github.com/knative/eventing-sources/tree/master/contrib/kafka/samples.
-   If using the IBM container registry make sure to add a corresponding image pull secret to the `kafka-controller-manager` service account of the `knative-sources` namespace.
+   If using the IBM container registry to host the container images for the source, make sure to add a matching image pull secret to the `kafka-controller-manager` service account of the `knative-sources` namespace.

 ### Per Namespace Setup